120 East First Street

 Student Athletic Injuries

-The District will take reasonable steps to see that physical risks to students participating in the interscholastic athletic program shall be kept at a minimum by:
+The District will take reasonable steps to minimize physical risks posed to students participating in the interscholastic athletic program by:

-b) Obtaining appropriately certified and/or licensed officials to coach all varsity, junior varsity, and modified games; and
+b) Employing certified or licensed staff to coach all varsity, junior varsity, and modified practices and games;

-c) Ensuring that equipment is both safe and operative within approved guidelines.
+d) Ensuring that its players' equipment is safe and operates within the applicable manufacturers' guidelines;

 Title IX of the Education Amendments of 1972, 20 United States Code (USC) Section 1681 et seq.

 8 New York Code of Rules and Regulations (NYCRR) Section 135